CITS1402 Relational Database Management Systems

 - Students are able to (1) understand existing database implementation and create refinements and improvements through analysis; (2) understand the 'business' requirements to design a database; (3) refine the database to improve and ensure correctness and reliability; (4) correctly program structured query language (SQL) queries and reports; and (5) build an application layer interface for easier user interaction.

-- Indicative assessments in this unit are as follows: (1) project; (2) test; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) weekly laboratory work; (2) small project; and (3) mid-semester test and final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.